aomran/vvapp/README.md

 ## Document Submission
 * ~~Make file uploads in submissions~~
+* The Edit submissions page should display the currently uploaded document filenames, and should not break if the user changes their mind and clicks "enregistrer modifications" without having made any modifications.
+* How does one access the profile page from the submissions pages?

 ##Image loader
-* The image-saving button currently named "Déposer soumission" on the submission show page should be renamed "Ajouter Images" and it should only appear if JS is disabled
+* ~~The image-saving button currently named "Déposer soumission" on the submission show page should be renamed "Ajouter Images" and~~ it should only appear if JS is disabled
 * Image loader needs explanations, french text
 * ~~The ability to remove images needs to be added~~
 * ~~Adding images should not be on the display submission page but rather on a new (or add) images page~~